UPDATE 1-South Africa's Vodacom names Moleketi as chairman

 (Adds details)

-JOHANNESBURG, June 15 South Africa's Vodacom Group said on Thursday it has appointed non-executive director Jabu Moleketi to succeed Peter Moyo as the mobile phone network operator's next chairman.
+JOHANNESBURG, June 15 (Reuters) - South Africa's Vodacom Group said on Thursday it has appointed non-executive director Jabu Moleketi to succeed Peter Moyo as the mobile phone network operator's next chairman.

 Moleketi will take up the role on July 19, Vodacom said in a statement.